wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.0.6.4 =
+Upgrade now for a framework code tweak that makes your plugin fully compatibile with WooCommerce Version 2.1.11 and backwards.

 = 1.0.6.3 =
 Update your plugin for a Framework code tweak and full compatibility with WooCommerce version 2.1.10